nylen/resource-store/README.md

 ## Usage

 Create a `ResourceStore` object with a generator callback.
-Then, request values from it by calling the `get` method and passing JavaScript objects as keys.
+Then, request values from it by calling the `get` method and passing JavaScript objects or primitives as keys.
 If the given key is not already cached, the generator function will be called to generate its value.

 The generator function receives keys and generates the values associated with them.
 For a given key, the value it returns should always be the same.